Approximately 8,300 people will be diagnosed with anal cancer in the US and about 1,500 in the UK annually.

 Some confuse anal cancer with rectal cancer due to the proximity, but the two diseases and treatments of the diseases are different.
 Colorectal cancer, for example, is primarily adenocarcinoma, and anal cancer is usually squamous cell carcinoma (SCC).

-The median age at diagnosis in the US is 60.
-In the UK it is 65.
+The average age at diagnosis in the US is 60.
+In the UK the peak is 65.

 Worldwide, HPV causes 5% of all cancer.
 In addition to anal cancer, HPV also causes cervical, vaginal, vulvar, penile and head and neck cancers.